Saturday, December 30, 2006

 Traditions

 Fairs in Holland usually take place at the end of the harvest times, so in august or september.
 They are traditionally catholic fests, which means they always start with Sunday Mass.
-The
+The schutterij (shooting guild) is the most important organisation that puts up the fair.
+It's hard to explain what the schutterij is, but if you follow the link, there's a good article.

 This weekend used to be the end of harvest (so no more hard work for a little while) and therefore a time to celebrate.
 Everybody is dressed up in their best clothes, houses are scrubbed inside and out, gardens and lawns in perfect order.
-After mass, people go to their parent's or grandparent's houses to e
+After mass, people go to their parent's or grandparent's houses to eat soup and traditional salad.
+The kids don't go to school on Monday and Tuesday and most adults take those days off, too.

 On Monday, contests are held to see who is the best at shooting cross bow and hand gun.
 The one who shoots the wooden bird off of the 10 ft high pole is elected Shooting King for the year and gets lots of honors.
 A parade goes to his house to pick him up, after which he and his Queen are taken to the fest tent in horse and carriage at the end of the parade.